 This post may contain affiliate links.

 Chowking is a Philippine fast food chain.
 It is the pioneer of the Asian quick service restaurant concept in the Philippines.
 Chowking combines traditional Chinese cuisine with modern fast food service.
-Food that Chowking sells are predominantly noodle soups, dimsum and rice toppings.
-One of their popular dishes is the chao fan.
+Food that Chowking sells are predominantly noodle soups, dimsum and rice toppings. .
 It is a light brown stir-fried rice mixed with meat bits with yellow egg bits and vegetables.
 It comes in Pork, Beef and Yangchow varieties.

 Of course the chao fan recipe is a corporate secret.
 So this is my attempt to re-create the chao fan to get as close to the flavor as possible.
 But in this case, I chose to use hotdogs for the meat to make it easier and more fun!